Break Your Lack Of Focus

 But the part that sucks the most is the downhill.
-It’s not very steep, but, it’s long and gradual and makes it easy to coast.
+It’s not very steep, but it’s long and gradual and it makes it easy to coast.

 And like we talked about in Embrace Pain.
 The body always tries to take the easy route.

 It’s easy to say, “Take it easy, I still have a half-mile to go”, or “I’ll save up my energy for the uphill”.
 Or even worse, to start thinking about the outside world.